jesse042811/AB-Testing-Case-Study/README.md

 4. Experiment: Frequentist Approach

-5. Validity Checks - Did the experiment run soundly without errors or bias?
+5. Experiment: Bayesian Approach¶

 6. Interpret Results - In which direction is the metric significant statistically and practically?

-7. Launch Decision - Based on the results and trade-offs, should the change launch?
+7. Launch Decision - Based on the results and trade-offs, was the change succesful?

 References: [1] Good blog to understand Beta Distribution: http://varianceexplained.org/statistics/beta_distribution_and_baseball/